patra-sidhartha/spring-transactions-note/README.md

 ------------------------------------------------------------------------------------------------------------
 https://www.youtube.com/watch?v=LCltftLZ_W0<br>

-## What is The readOnly = true
+## What is The readOnly = true<br>
 The readOnly = true attribute is a configuration option used within Spring's @Transactional annotation to optimize database operations that only read data and do not modify it.<br>
 It acts as a performance hint to both the Spring framework and the underlying JPA provider (like Hibernate).<br>

-#Key Functions of readOnly = true
+#Key Functions of readOnly = true<br>
 **Performance Optimization:** When set to true, the persistence provider knows it doesn't need to track changes to the entities you load.
-It skips internal "dirty checking," which significantly reduces overhead and speeds up the transaction execution.
+It skips internal "dirty checking," which significantly reduces overhead and speeds up the transaction execution.<br>
 **Prevents Data Modification:** It ensures that the transaction session is used purely for reading.
-If your code attempts an INSERT, UPDATE, or DELETE operation within a readOnly = true block, the provider will usually throw an error or simply ignore the write operation.
+If your code attempts an INSERT, UPDATE, or DELETE operation within a readOnly = true block, the provider will usually throw an error or simply ignore the write operation.<br>
-**Database Connection Hints:** In some database systems, this flag allows Spring to use database connection configurations optimized for reading, potentially using different isolation levels or fewer locks.
+**Database Connection Hints:** In some database systems, this flag allows Spring to use database connection configurations optimized for reading, potentially using different isolation levels or fewer locks.<br>

 **When to Use It**
-You should apply @Transactional(readOnly = true) to any service method that only fetches data and does not modify the database state.
+You should apply @Transactional(readOnly = true) to any service method that only fetches data and does not modify the database state.<br><br>

-* Data 1
+* Data 1<br>

 import org.springframework.transaction.annotation.Transactional;<br>
 import org.springframework.stereotype.Service;<br>